opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 # PART II: GENERAL MATTERS
-&nsbp;
+&nbsp;

 : 8\.
 Operating hours of the Supreme Court
 : 9\.
 Hours for the sittings of the Supreme Court
 : 10\.
 Calculation of time
 : 11\.
-Urgent applications outside of the Court's office hours
+Urgent applications outside of the Court's office hours : 12\.

-: 12\.
 Duty Registrar
 : 13\.
-Attendance of solicitors in Court and mentioning on behalf of other solicitors
+Attendance of solicitors in Court and mentioning on behalf of other solicitors : 13A.

-: 13A.
 Attendance at hearings in Chambers
 : 14\.
 Absence from Court on medical grounds
 : 15\.
 The Central Display Management System
 : 16\.
 Precedence and preaudience of Senior Counsel
 : 17\.
 Court dress
 : 18\.
 Forms of address
 : 19\.
-Submissions and examination by leading and assisting counsel
+Submissions and examination by leading and assisting counsel : 20\.

-: 20\.
 Interpreters and translation
 : 21\.
 Production of record of hearing
 : 22\.
 Use of electronic and other devices
 : 23\.
 Certification of transcripts
 : 24\.
-Access to case file, inspection, taking copies and searches

-: * Access by parties to a case file
+Access to case file, inspection, taking copies and searches : * Access by parties to a case file

-: * File inspection by non-parties or parties who are not registered users

-: * Obtaining certified true copies of documents
+: * File inspection by non-parties or parties who are not registered users : * Obtaining certified true copies of documents

-: * Electronic cause books and registers maintained by the Registry
+: * Electronic cause books and registers maintained by the Registry : 24A\.

-: 24A\.
 Personal Data

-: * Consent to collection, use or disclosure of personal data

-: * Access to personal data
+: * Consent to collection, use or disclosure of personal data : * Access to personal data
 : * Correction of personal data
 : 25\.
 Instruments creating power of attorney
 : 26\.
-Filing directions to the Accountant-General for payment into and out of Court
+Filing directions to the Accountant-General for payment into and out of Court : 27\.

-: 27\.
 Requests and other Correspondence
 : 28\.
-Authorisation for collection of mail and Court documents
+Authorisation for collection of mail and Court documents : 29\.

-: 29\.
 Electronic payment of Court fees

-: * Implementation of the electronic system for the payment of Court fees

-: * Modes of electronic payment
+: * Implementation of the electronic system for the payment of Court fees : * Modes of electronic payment
 : * Scope of electronic system
 : * Registrar’s discretion
 : 29A\.
-Publication of and reports and comments on Court cases
+Publication of and reports and comments on Court cases : 29B\.

-: 29B\.
 Citation of Case Numbers

 ## 8\.
 Operating hours of the Supreme Court

 (1) The Supreme Court operates from 8.30 a.m. to 6.00 p.m. from Monday to Friday.
 However, various offices and counters within the Supreme Court have different operating hours.

-(2) <span id="Sub-para_2"></span>The Legal Registry of the Supreme Court (Level 2) is open from 9.00 a.m. to 5.30 p.m. from Monday to Thursday.
+(2) The Legal Registry of the Supreme Court (Level 2) is open from 9.00 a.m. to 5.30 p.m. from Monday to Thursday.
 On Friday, it is open from 9.00 a.m. to 5.00 p.m.

 (3) The Commissioner for Oaths office (Level 3M) is open from 8.30 a.m. to 5.30 p.m. from Monday to Thursday.
 On Friday, it is open from 8.30 a.m. to 5.00 p.m.